KeyL99/VoteBot/README.md

 # VoteBot

-This repository contains data and code for the paper ___What are Pros and Cons?
-Stance Detection and Summarization on Feature Requests___ in ICSE'23.
+This repository contains data and code for the paper **What are Pros and Cons?
+Stance Detection and Summarization on Feature Request**.